EliLopez4774/Spotify-Charts-2023-EDA/README.md

 ### Section E - Genre and Music Characteristic
 This is where .corr function shined, which was in default, uses Pearson correlation, which interprets as if the values are closer to eiher 1 or -1, they are correlated, positively or negatively, respectively.
 It can also be visualized using a scatter plot.
-The .corr function showed a low correlation to all the attributes to the number of streams, the bpm only having -0.002, and the energy% only having -0.02, although danceability% seems to have a negative 10% correlation, which is still pretty bad.
-These are further emphaszied by the graphs
+The .corr function showed a low correlation to all the attributes to the number of streams, the bpm only having -0.002 or a negative 0.2% correlation, and the energy% only having -0.02 or a negative 2% correlation.
+However, danceability% seems to have a negative 10% correlation, which is still pretty bad.
+These are further emphasized by the graphs

 ![image](https://github.com/user-attachments/assets/8551f773-b1f8-4558-9948-d568627ec8ea)